jaggli/zsh-functions/README.md

 **Features:**

 - Updates main/master from origin before creating branch
+- Creates branch from latest main/master commit
+- Automatically pushes branch to origin and sets up tracking
-- Parses Jira issue numbers from URLs automatically
+- Parses Jira issue numbers from URLs or direct input (e.g., `PROJ-123`)
 - Falls back to `NOISSUE` if no issue number is found
 - Converts titles to lowercase with dashes
 - Supports both interactive and one-liner modes
 - Automatically switches to the new branch
-- Creates branch from latest main/master commit

 **Examples:**